 Tsuga dumosa / Himalayan hemlock

-Within its native range the tree is used for construction as well as for furniture.
+Within its native range, the tree is used for construction as well as for furniture.
 In Europe and North America, it is occasionally encountered as an ornamental species and was first brought to the United Kingdom in 1838.

-The leaves are spirally arranged, pointing forward on the branches and placed distantly from one another compared to other species in the genus Tsuga.
-They are linear in shape, and 0.5 to 1 inch (10 - 25 mm) long by 0.08 to 0.1 inch (2 - 2.5 mm) wide.
+- leaves are spirally arranged, pointing forward on the branches and placed distantly from one another compared to other species in the genus Tsuga.
+They are linear in shape, measuring 0.5 to 1 inch (10 - 25 mm) long by 0.08 to 0.1 inch (2 - 2.5 mm) wide.
 The needle ends are obtuse or rounded, and very occasionally emarginate.
 The upper surface of the leaves is green and shiny, while the undersides have 2 wide silvery stomatal bands.
 The upper half of the leaves usually have small dents on the margins, i.e. the margins are rarely entire.
 The midrib is concave on the upper surface.

 - Seed cones are round-ovate in shape, also solitarily arranged, terminal and slightly down-curved.
 They have many spiral scales with 2 ovules contained within each scale.
 The seeds are about 0.36 inch (9 mm) long, ovate in shape, brown in color and have thin wings in their upper parts.
 Flowering occurs from April to May and cones maturing from October to November.

 Attribution from: Wikipedia, The Free Encyclopedia